Buying property in Sofia?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-BTA (Bulgarian Telegraph Agency) Bulgaria's national news agency reporting official data with clear attribution.
-We used it to anchor price-per-square-meter levels and selling time snapshots.
-We combined it with NSI data to translate percentage changes into euro amounts.
+BTA - Sofia price and selling speed snapshot Bulgaria's national wire service citing official data directly.
+We used it as our main reference for per-square-meter price levels and days-on-market.
+We combined it with the NSI index to convert percentage changes into real euro amounts.

-Colliers Major global real estate consultancy with standardized research practices.
-We used it for product-level detail that official statistics don't cover, like house compounds and suburban patterns.
-We also sourced typical buyer budget ranges.
+Colliers - Sofia Housing Market Overview (H1 2025) Major global real estate consultancy with standardized research.
+We used it for product-level detail that official statistics do not cover.
+We also used it to understand buyer preferences in Sofia's houses and compounds niche.